Plato-solutions/artifician/docs/_build/markdown/library_architecture.md

 ## Feature Definition

-> Feature Definition is responsible for getting feature data.
+> Feature Definition is responsible for preparing feature data.
 > Feature Definition extract the Feature value from the sample received, using custom
 > extractor function and then the feature value is processed by the processors if any.
 > Feature Definition can act as a both publisher and the observer.